 - not expecting work to be done by the PS Coach for the student

 Project Success meetings typically begin during the first week of classes; meetings are scheduled each week of the term, until Finals Week (Fall and Spring terms only).
-All meetings take place in Gleeson Library.
+For Fall 2023, meetings can take place virtually via Zoom and/or in person in Gleeson Library (or a hybrid of the two).

 The Project Success program is a partnership between The Learning Center and multiple departments on campus.
 If you are a student who is interested in participating, please contact one of the following staff members so they can submit a nomination to this program on your behalf: